evaera/Aurora/README.md

 The `Status` section may only have specific properties inside, but `Params` and `Display` are free for the developer to customize.
 Properties in `Effects` must correspond to names of Effects that you have registered with `RegisterEffectsIn`.

+All sections in an Aura definition are optional.

 ### Properties

 Aura properties are all loaded from the Aura definition, overshadowed by any Props specific to this Aura.